Monitoring

 - Name

-What it shows: Data transfer rates (inbound and outbound) What to monitor: - Unusual spikes in traffic - Asymmetric patterns (high outbound, low inbound) - Network saturation Action: High network usage is usually normal for web applications, but monitor for: - DDoS attacks (sudden massive spikes) - Data exfiltration (unusual outbound patterns)
+What it shows: Data transfer rates (inbound and outbound) in bytes per second What to monitor: - Unusual spikes in traffic - Asymmetric patterns (high outbound, low inbound) - Network saturation Action: High network usage is usually normal for web applications, but monitor for: - DDoS attacks (sudden massive spikes) - Data exfiltration (unusual outbound patterns)

 Health Checks